 - Keep medication on hand for quick relief from symptoms.

 - Keep a diary to note which weather conditions seem to bring on symptoms.

 People with occupational asthma may find that their symptoms are worse while working or that they improve with time off work.

 In fact, up to 15% of asthma cases in the U.S. may be due to job-related exposure to paint chemicals, aerosols, insecticides, or other harmful substances.

 How long the symptoms take to occur may depend on the level of exposure to these and other substances.
 Some people may have an asthma attack within 24 hours of exposure.
-In others, it may take months, or even years, for any symptoms to develop.
+In others, it may take months or even years for symptoms to develop.

 People with occupational asthma should seek treatment from a doctor or healthcare provider.
-This will help them identify what is causing their symptoms, avoid further exposure, and ease their symptoms.
+This may help them identify what is causing their symptoms, limit further exposure, and ease symptoms.